 Protecting Your Business Against Cybercriminals

-Cybercriminals are increasingly targeting small businesses to transfer funds from accounts and steal private information, a fraud referred to as “corporate account takeover.”
+Cybercriminals are increasingly targeting small businesses to transfer funds from accounts and steal private information; a fraud referred to as “corporate account takeover.”
 Criminals use spoofed emails, malicious software and online social networks to obtain login credentials to businesses’ accounts, which they then use to make illicit transactions.

 “Small businesses are a growing target for account takeover,” said CCNB’s Retail Operations Manager, Bobby Sunday.
 “Yet, a strong partnership with CCNB will give you the tools needed to shield yourself from this attack.”

 Combating account takeover is a shared responsibility between businesses and financial institutions.
-Bankers can explain the safeguards small businesses need and the numerous programs available that help ensure fund transfers, payroll requests and withdrawals are legitimate and accurate.
+Bankers can explain the safeguards small businesses need and the numerous programs available that help ensures fund transfers, payroll requests and withdrawals are legitimate and accurate.
 Employees should be trained about safe internet use and the warning signs of this fraud, as they are the first line of defense.